nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

+* 4a.
+User cancels the deletion

+  Use case ends.

 **Use case: Delete a rental information from a client**

 **MSS**

 1. User chooses to delete a specific rental information from a client
-2. User <ins>views the client’s rental information</ins>
-3. User types in a command consisting the index of the rental information shown in the UI
+2. User types in a command consisting the index of the client and rental information
+3. System prompts the user for confirmation
+4. User confirms the deletion
-4. System deletes that rental information
+5. System deletes that rental information

     Use case ends.

 **Extensions**

 * 3a.
-The user has not viewed any client before running the command
+The provided index is not valid

     * 3a1.
-System prompts error for no client viewed
+System prompts error for invalid index

   Use case ends.

-* 3b.
-The provided index is not valid

-    * 2a1.
-System prompts error for invalid index
+* 4a.
+User cancels the deletion

   Use case ends.